 Her enthusiasm was contagious.
 I was excited, I was nervous, but more than anything, I felt incredibly privileged.
 Aside from a few expats, myself, and a few of our friends, there were no other “gringos” at the fiestas that night.
 I was about to take part in the most authentic Costa Rican experience!

 Every year between the months of December and January, towns all around Costa Rica host fiesta carnivals.
-Some, like ours, are small, featuring a small bull riding competitions, a few rides, games, food stalls, along with a bar and dance area.
-But others, like the ones in San Jose, Zapote and Palmares often span for a full 2 weeks and feature concerts, parades, and football games, attracting millions of locals from all over Costa Rica.
+Some, like ours, are small, featuring a small bull riding competition, a few rides, games, and food stalls, along with a bar and dance area.
+But others, like the ones in San Jose, Zapote, and Palmares, often span for a full 2 weeks and feature concerts, parades, and football games, attracting millions of locals from all over Costa Rica.

 Yet, despite the stories and numerous close calls we all witnessed on the field that day, some spectators craved that adrenaline feeling.
 Unfortunately for me, Max was one of them.

 “I was 6 years old when I first sat in the middle of the bull riding field” – he told me days before the fiestas. “ I know you are worried about me getting hurt, but trust me, I know what I’m doing.
 I’ve been doing it all my life!”.